 In addition, FOREX fund managers have a fiduciary duty to fully disclose the risks of the funds, and to place trades within the approved trading strategy the fund disclosed to investors.
 FOREX funds or their fund managers may be held liable if a breach of these duties took place.

-If you have suffered investment losses in the Everest Capital Global Fund, please contact Kons Law Offices at (312) 757-2272 for a FREE, NO OBLIGATION consultation to discuss your legal rights.
+If you have suffered investment losses in the Everest Capital Global Fund, please contact Kons Law Firm at (312) 757-2272 for a FREE, NO OBLIGATION consultation to discuss your legal rights.

-Kons Law Offices represents investors nationwide in NFA arbitration and commodities litigation matters.
+Kons Law Firm represents investors nationwide in NFA arbitration and commodities litigation matters.
 To learn more about the Firm’s securities and commodities litigation and arbitration practice, please visit www.investmentlossattorney.com